givenand/aws-cms-telemetry-demo/README.md

 # Creating your Device

-1. To generate telemetry, we can use the generate telemetry script, which will take the VIN that was just used to create
+1. To generate telemetry, we can use the generate telemetry script, which will take the VIN that was just used to create some telemetry from the latlong2.csv
 ```
 ./generateTelemetry.py --VIN LSH14J4C4KA097044 --profile=default
 ```